The costs for prescription eyeglasses in Barcelona were less than if I had bought the same glasses in the United States.

 If you’re visually challenged like me, getting new glasses can be a big event.
 They cost a lot of money, but more importantly — they change the way you literally see the world.
 So I am always a tad apprehensive when it comes time for new specs.

-I must say there wasn’t much of a selection for the style of frames I wanted, which was the kind with nose pads, because the full plastic frames are more popular at the moment.
+I must say there wasn’t much of a selection for the style of frames I wanted, because the full plastic frames are more popular at the moment.

 A note on types of progressive lenses, and the costs

 Multiopticas offers three kinds of progressive lenses – good, better, and best.
 You get what you pay for here.
 The peripheral vision on the good lenses is somewhat blurry; it’s a little less blurry on the sides with the better lenses; it’s only blurry on the extreme edges of the best lenses.

 I opted for the ‘better’ lenses, the middle of the road.
 “Good” was $124 less (100 euros).
 The”best” lenses cost $124 more (100 euros).
 I felt comfortable paying what I paid.

 Back in Mexico, I bought the “best” lenses, and difference is noticeable, of course.
 It was the only time I’ve ever had the ‘best’ lens.
 Most of the time I’ve had the “better” lenses, so I’m satisfied with what I ordered — the world looks amazing in my new shades and specs!

 Eyeglasses in Mexico were less expensive when you consider I basically spent $310 for a single pair of the “best” progressive lenses and also an ophthalmology exam.
 But hey – I did not expect my dollar to go as far in Europe as it did in Mexico.

 I still believe I saved money when compared to the U.S.